Can a Couple Retire With $2 Million?

 On that note, cash reserves make up another important piece of the puzzle.
 Financial experts generally recommend keeping two years’ worth of income in a liquid savings account that you could tap in an emergency.
 Think of it as an additional layer of protection against market ups and downs.

 Regardless of how much you save, your goal is to save enough to support a lifestyle that suits you.
 Can a couple retire with $2 million?
 It’s certainly possible, though it really comes down to creating a retirement savings plan that’s tailored to you and your partner.
-Syncing up with the right financial advisor can help you make a customized road map.
+Syncing up with the right financial advisor can help you create a customized road map.

 The primary purpose of permanent life insurance is to provide a death benefit.
 Using permanent life insurance accumulated value to supplement retirement income will reduce the death benefit and may affect other aspects of the policy.
 Income annuities have no cash value.
 Once issued, this annuity cannot be terminated (surrendered), and the premium paid for the annuity is not refundable and cannot be withdrawn.